 A handle is attached to the L-shaped block that moves forward using a spindle.
 Both the L-shaped pieces need to be high enough to ensure proper fixation.
 When moving the spindle, the pieces press against each other fixing the wood pieces in position and keeping them perfectly aligned at 90 degrees.

-Glue, screws, or other types of fasteners can be used to fix the pieces together.
+NOTE: Glue, screws, or other types of fasteners can be used to fix the pieces together.

 How to clamp a corner at 90 degrees?

 The best way how to join two pieces of wood at a right angle is by using 90-degree corner clamps.
 These clamps are easily available on the market or you can build them yourself.
-Keep in mind the quality of angle corner clamps varies from each other.
+Keep in mind that the quality of angle corner clamps varies from each other.

 - Place the wood pieces in the corner clamp and make sure there is no gap between them.